 - Do some research on whether you want to live in a house, digs or an apartment complex. - Check with your Students' Union for a list of student friendly accommodation in the local area they'll also be able to tell you how much you should be paying for accommodation in the area.
-Also check out the RTB rent index which gives actual rents for a number of locations.

-- Don't sign a lease unless you've read it and understood all of it bring it to your Students' Union if you have any questions. - Double check the amount of the deposit, rent in advance and rent. - For security, check all the locks on doors and windows, alarm, fire alarm, fire extinguishers, and make sure you know who else has a key. - Check appliances: cookers, vacuum cleaner, shower, microwave etc to see that they work. - If necessary, ask about the situation with parking for bicycles and cars. - What bills are you going to have to pay on top of rent?
+Also check out the RTB rent index which gives actual rents for a number of locations. - Double check how much the rent and deposit is in advance. - For security, check all the locks on doors and windows, alarm, fire alarm, fire extinguishers, and make sure you know who else has a key. - Check appliances: cookers, vacuum cleaner, shower, microwave etc to see that they work. - If necessary, ask about the situation with parking for bicycles and cars. - What bills are you going to have to pay on top of rent?
 Heating, electricity, internet, cable TV, bin charges, water charges? - Who is in charge of maintaining the garden, if the tenants are what equipment is provided? - What happens if another tenant leaves owing rent or utility bills, who is responsible? - Will you be required to sign a lease?
-Will you be jointly and severally liable for the rent and bills of other tenants? - Are pets allowed? - Ask the landlord what changes can you make to the dwelling; e.g. painting, hanging pictures.
+Do you know the tenants you are signing the lease with as you may be jointly and severally liable for the rent and bills of other tenants? - Are pets allowed? - Ask the landlord what changes can you make to the dwelling; e.g. painting, hanging pictures.
 Is the accommodation convenient & safe?
-Is it near your college, shops, bus route etc it's handy when you need to run to a 9am lecture! - Check for damp and mould -i.e. behind bed, in wardrobe. - Refer to Minimum Standards in Rented Accommodation http://www.environ.ie/en/publications/ developmentandhousing/housing/filedownLoad,19428,en.pdf - Check out the RTB website: www.rtb.ie for more helpful tips and checklists on choosing the right accommodation and dispute prevention methods.
+Is it near your college, shops, bus route etc it's handy when you need to run to a 9am lecture! - Check for damp and mould i.e. behind bed, in wardrobe. - Check out the RTB website for more helpful tips and checklists on choosing the right accommodation and dispute prevention methods.